DerZc/GitHub-Crawler/README.md

 wget
 simplejson

 You need to specify OUTPUT_FOLDER and OUTPUT_TXT_FILE in getDataFromGithub.py
+The MINIMUM_PROJECT_NUM is the minimum project num